 This Equality Policy for Alfriston Primary School is a single policy for all protected characteristics covered under the Equality Act 2010.
-We are committed to developing cohesive communities both within our school's physical boundaries and within our local, national and global environments.
+The policy also covers any other factors which have the potential to discriminate against or devalue individuals within our community.
+We are committed to developing cohesive communities both within our school's physical boundaries and within our local, national, and global environments.
 Our school embraces the aim of working together with others to improve children's educational and wellbeing outcomes, and notes the rights set out in the UN Convention on the Rights of the Child.